RAID (Redundant Array of Independent Disks) was developed to meet three crucial challenges of modern data storage needs:

-The technology becomes popular right from the beginning, but more organizations and individuals start using it with the introduction of RAID 5, a level of RAID, so called and was perfectly meeting all three needs of modern data storage.
-In short, we can say, in RAID 5, it is possible to use unlimited no. of disk drives to increase the data storage capacity (First need to be met).
+The technology became popular right from the beginning, but more organizations and individuals started using it with the introduction of RAID 5, a level of RAID, so called and was perfectly meeting all three needs of modern data storage.
+In short, we can say, in RAID 5, it is possible to use unlimited number of disk drives to increase the data storage capacity (First need to be met).

 After RAID 5, some other levels were also introduced with higher performance and fault tolerance capability, but the cost/ performance factor makes the RAID 5 configuration be most used for the purpose of data warehousing, data backups, web archiving & basic file servers.
 It is by far the most common RAID configuration level used in the enterprise NAS devices and business servers.

 The later RAID configuration levels were faster & more redundant, but were too costly to be affording by the individuals and small businesses.
-So, the RAID 5 still remained the most widely used configuration, though, being assembled of several electronic components, it too fails and below are the most common reasons of RAID failure:
+So, the RAID 5 still remained the most widely used configuration, though, being assembled of several electronic components, it too fails.

 In this situation, it becomes critically important for you to recover those precious files and data from the RAID array and can only be made possible by a RAID recovery software program.
 To tackle the issue of data recovery from RAID, Stellar comes up with an advanced & feature rich software, Stellar Data Recovery Technician.

 Below are the unique features of the software:

 Two amazing features of RAID Recovery Software from Stellar, which are also most important to a RAID user are: